qaalabs/DE5M6/docs/day2/complex-breaking.md

 **Breaking Method:**

-- Find or create a **much larger dataset** than used in the previos lab
+Find or create a **much larger dataset** than used in the previous lab

-- Options:
+Options:
   - Duplicate your existing file multiple times to create a large CSV
   - Use online sample datasets (sales data, sensor data, etc.)
   - Create synthetic data with repeated rows